Berossus: Book 2

+Book 3

 Book 3 relates the history of Babylon from Nabonassar to Antiochus I (presumably).
-Again, it is likely that he used king-lists, though it is not known which ones he used.
+Again, it is likely that he used king-lists (i.e., regnal lists), though it is not known which ones he used.
 The Mesopotamian documents known as King-List A (one copy from the 6th or 5th centuries BC) and Chronicle 1 (3 copies with one confidently dated to 500 BC) are usually suggested as the ones he used, due to the synchronicity between those and his History (though there are some differences).
 A large part of his history around the time of Naboukhodonosoros (Nebuchadnezzar II, 604–562 BC) and Nabonnedos (Nabonidus, 556–539 BC) survives.
 Here we see his interpretation of history for the first time, moralising about the success and failure of kings based on their moral conduct.
 This is similar to another Babylonian history, Chronicle of Nabonidus (as well as to the Hebrew Bible), and differs from the rationalistic accounts of other Greek historians like Thucydides.

-At the time of the Jewish historian Josephus (1st-century AD), the historical records contained in Berossus' third book of his Chaldaic History were still extant and which Josephus used in citing the regnal years of 6 Babylonian kings.
+At the time of the Jewish historian Josephus (1st century AD), the historical records contained in Berossus' third book of his History were still extant and were used by Josephus in citing the regnal years of six Babylonian kings.
 Josephus' record of regnal years for these kings is also corroborated by Ptolemy of Alexandria in his Canon, excepting for the fact that the king that reigned between Neglissar and Nabonnedus is omitted by Ptolemy.